dai-shi/react-worker-components/README.md

 RSC style would be another approach which is useful for Web Workers.

 RWC is a library to provide RSC-like interface for Web Workers.
-It serializes React elements keeping thier referential identities as much as possible.
+It serializes React elements keeping their referential identities as much as possible.
 If a React component is "registered", it will be referenced by string names, and it can be used at the both ends.